ozgurozmen/TACHYON/README.md

 # Fast Signatures from Compact Knapsack

-This is the implementation of Tachyon (CCS'18), that is a high-speed post-quantum signature.
+This is the proof-of-concept implementation of Tachyon (CCS'18), that is a high-speed post-quantum signature.
 The paper can be found at ... (eprint link will be provided)

 Note: I highly recommend using CodeLite to run this code (http://codelite.org).